-Public libraries and schools across the nation are experiencing a dire shortage of librarians, as an alarming number of librarians are reaching the age of retirement.
+Public, school, and academic libraries across the nation face a great deal of turnover in their senior librarian positions, as a significant number of librarians reach the age of retirement.
 Some facts:

 - Libraries employ around 367,000 librarians and other professionals, paraprofessionals, clerical and technical personnel nationwide and technical personnel nationwide.

 - More than 3 in 5 librarians are age 45 or older and will become eligible for retirement in the next 10 years.

 - Approximately 25 percent of America’s school libraries do not have a state certified school library media specialist on staff.

 In light of this, the ALA Washington Office has worked to increase opportunities for students to attend library school and to improve diversity in the profession, while recognizing the major investment this represents for students in the face of challenging economic times and an unpredictable entry-level job market.
 One of the ways we have worked to ease this burden is to push for loan forgiveness for librarians.